ResearchComputing/Documentation/docs/software/gaussian.md

 To set up your shell environment to use G16, load a Gaussian software module (e.g. `module load gaussian/16_avx2`).
 Nearly all necessary environment variables are configured for you via the module.
-You do not need to source g16.login or g16.profile.
+You do not need to source g16.login or g16.profile if running single-node jobs, but if you are running multi-node parallel jobs you will need to add `source $g16root/g16/bsd/g16.login` (tcsh shell) or `source $g16root/g16/bsd/g16.profile` (bash shell) to your job script.

 However, it is important to specify `GAUSS_SCRDIR` to tell G16 where to put its large scratch files.
 These should always be on a [scratch storage system](../compute/filesystems.html)